fitnycdigitalinitiatives/BellerExhibit/README.md

 Omeka theme for SPARC Digital
 ===================

-This theme integrates Omeka with FIT's MDID instance, FITDIL, drawing on it's image serving and IIIFish functionality.

-Originally forked off of InteractiveMechanics/omeka-starter-theme, which used the Bootstrap framework.
+This theme was built for the 2020 Max Meyer/A. Beller online exhibition.